Progress and attendance monitoring

 GRAD is the main method we will use to monitoring attendance and progress.
 It is vital that you maintain GRAD regularly so that your records are up to date.
 This is one of your responsibilities as outlined in the University’s Code of Practice for Research Degree Candidature.

 Graduate Schools regularly monitor your GRAD records and will contact you and your supervisors if they are not up to date, escalating to the DPGRS when required.
-Prolonged and unexplained absence from your studies or failure to maintain your GRAD record may lead to the triggering of formal procedures (including the presumed withdrawn process) and ultimately withdrawal and reporting to UKVI (students on a ‘Tier 4’ or Student Visa).
+Prolonged and unexplained absence from your studies or failure to maintain your GRAD record may lead to the triggering of formal procedures (including the presumed withdrawn process) and ultimately withdrawal, as well as reporting to UKVI for PGRs on a ‘Tier 4’ or Student Visa.

-For more information see the PGR Attendance Monitoring Policy on the Student Education Service (SES) website.
+For more information see the PGR Attendance monitoring policy on the Research student guidance page of the For Students website.

 Any absence from study must be recorded on GRAD and authorised by your Graduate School.
 A period of temporary leave from your studies can be supported through a suspension of study, authorised absence or annual leave.
 You can apply for these through the change request menu in GRAD.
 Your Graduate School can also provide further advice on these processes.
-You can also find more information on the Taking time out from your research page on the For Students website.
+You can also find more information on the If your research is disrupted pages on the For Students website.

 What happens if I don't make satisfactory progress?